 - CART assignments over two hours may require two CART providers.
 McBurney will consult with the department and determine if an additional CART provider is needed.

 - Preferred payment is through a department UDDS number.
 If a UDDS number is used, the requestor will be notified when the payment is transferred to the McBurney Center.
-If a UDDS number is not used, payment may be made by check or money order.
 Payment type must be specified before a CART provider will be scheduled.

 Am I required to use the McBurney Center as a Captioning Provider?